Utkarsh-Jha-MSAIB/NFL-Insight-Assistant/README.md

 An interactive Generative AI system for **tactical NFL scouting**, designed to help coaches, analysts, scouts, and players quickly extract opponent tendencies from structured play-by-play data using natural language queries.

+Traditional football analytics rely on manual film study and custom scripts, which are time-intensive and require technical expertise.
+The **NFL Insight Assistant** accelerates this process by converting structured play-by-play data into **clear, tactical summaries** using Retrieval-Augmented Generation (RAG) and football-specific reasoning.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/d6e1cebc-28d5-4a55-9b71-ae5820995f80" width="500" alt="My image"/>
  <sub><i> Landing page of our NFL Chatbot</a> </i></sub>